 Lenic, sheltering in the doorway of the Renderers', tried to talk me into leaving the room: what if a missile bursts in right through the window opposite my desk, eh?

 'I'll never be aware of the fact', was my reply.

+About four pm, I finished a rendering and phoned to the Orliana's.
+Sahtik was just setting off back home.
 I waited for her and the kids in the desolate emptiness of the Editorial House.

 a missile contrivance for destroying hailstorm clouds which was easily converted into artillery weapon in the initial stages of the Karabakh war 1991-1994. flying on our left.

 'Now it'll ...'
 I thought just that much before off went the crash of blasts.

 Roozahna—all mad shrieks—bolted towards the flock of water-queuers that froze like a line of wax figures next to the Three Taps.
 Sahtik followed the suit.